 - Write two more articles

 Fortunately, at this point, I know that I’m blocking myself by writing a to-do list like this.
-There’s no possible way to accomplish all of these things today and possibly not even this week.
+There’s no possible way to accomplish all of these things today and possibly not even this week or this month.
 It makes me mad that I can’t be superwoman and knock these out in a day.
 So I allow myself to be mad for a few minutes, and then I sit down and write a more realistic list.